 - a body mass index (BMI) of 30 or higher (obesity)

-- a BMI of 27 or higher (overweight) and at least one health condition related to weight, such as high blood pressure, high cholesterol, or obstructive sleep apnea
+- a BMI of 27 or higher (which is considered overweight) and at least one health condition related to weight

 To learn more about how effective Mounjaro may be for weight loss, talk with your doctor.

-The sections below list some of the side effects reported in studies of Mounjaro for its approved uses.
+The sections below list some of the side effects reported in studies of Mounjaro for its approved use.
 The drug’s side effects are expected to be similar when used off-label for weight loss.

 If you have questions about the drug’s possible side effects, talk with your doctor or pharmacist.
-You can also learn more from the side effect article on Mounjaro or from Mounjaro’s prescribing information.
+You can also learn more from this Mounjaro side effects article or from the drug’s prescribing information.

 What are Mounjaro’s mild side effects?